onparallel/parallel-claude-test/client/docs/cookies/en.md

 ## Contact

 If you use a different browser, you can obtain further information on how to configure the installation of cookies through the help or assistance section of that browser.
-If you need help to configure the cookies with your browser, please send an e-mail to hello@parallel.so and we will contact you.
+If you need help to configure the cookies with your browser, please send an e-mail to hello@onparallel.com and we will contact you.